sufiyan007/Node-sheet/restapi.md

 ## 6️⃣ Sorting

 Sorting is the process of arranging data in a specific order before sending it to the client.
 It allows users to view results in a meaningful way—like highest price, lowest price, newest first, or highest rating.
 Sorting is performed **after filtering** and **before pagination**, so results stay accurate and consistent.

----

-## 🔵 Why Sorting Exists

-Without sorting, APIs return results in their default storage order—usually not meaningful for users.
-Sorting ensures users get data in the order they expect:

-- High → low price
-- Low → high price
-- Newest → oldest
-- Highest rating first
-- Most relevant first

-Example:
-Searching **“iPhone 14”** on Amazon should show results sorted by the user’s preference, not random order.

 ## 🟧 How Sorting Works (Client Side)